William Sutherland

 Revit

-, also by Autodesk is a 3D/2D product and now (May 2007) at version 2008 is starting to look good.
-The only 3D AEC cad application to work totally in 3D (the others generate 3D from the model data on the fly), it is famous for the 2-way parametric linkages which connect the model to elevations/sections views and schedules.
-Other packages like Archicad can do some of this also but Revit takes it further - still lacks depth in some areas but an enthusiastic and growing user base helps with workarounds.
+, also by Autodesk is a 3D/2D product and now (May 2012) at version 2013 is looking good.
+The only 3D AEC cad application to work totally in 3D (the others generate 3D from the model data on the fly), it is justly famous for the 2-way parametric linkages which connect the model to elevations/sections views and schedules.
+Other packages like Archicad can do some of this also but Revit seems to me to have a more integrated and extensive tool set as supplied.
 Autodesk insist it is their main 3D product now - rather than ADT.
+The introduction in version 2009 of a a new rendering engine gave Revit a huge boost - outstanding renders with almost no effort or specialist knowledge required by the user.
+The acquisition by Autodesk of most of the 'green building' software companies in the World also promises much for the future use of 3D models as the basis for energy analysis at the design stage.

 ADT